Eigenstate Thermalization in Long-Range Interacting Systems

 Our results should be distinguished from previous works concerning typical properties of Gaussian random matrices~\cite{neumann1929beweis, goldstein2010long, reimann2015generalization}, banded random matrices~\cite{brandino2012quench, reimann2015eigenstate}, and $k$-body embedded random matrices~\cite{mon1975statistical,kota2001embedded,benet2003review}.
-These works do not take account of correlations between off-diagonal elements that originate from physical structures of interactions, and it is unclear how these correlations affect the typicality of the strong ETH in realistic situations~\cite{hamazaki2018atypicality,sugimoto2021test}.
-Our work incorporates such nontrival correlations by explicitly constructing an ensemble of Hamiltonians with long-range interactions.
+These works do not consider correlations between off-diagonal elements due to interactions, and it is unclear how these correlations affect the typicality of the strong ETH~\cite{hamazaki2018atypicality,sugimoto2021test}.
+Our work incorporates such nontrivial correlations by explicitly constructing an ensemble of operators with long-range interactions.